czwen/GhostSKB/README.md

 # Known Issues

 1. This app will be conflicted with OS X setting "Allow a different one for each document".
-2. For unkown reason, GhostSKB not working well with latest(2016 version) Microsoft Office apps(include Word,Excel...).
+2. For unkown reason, GhostSKB work not well with latest(2016 version) Microsoft Office apps(include Word,Excel...).
 Office 2011 version is ok.